pudly/schmopera-hugo/content/articles/dillon-parmer-mozarts-masonic-journey.md

 ---
-title: Dillon Parmer & Mozart's Masonic Journey
+title: "Dillon Parmer &amp; Mozart&#039;s Masonic Journey"
 ---

 ## Where did your singing journey start and what brought you into opera?